intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Series.
 This is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.

+In this model, documents are produced and approved through multiple document streams.
+The stream manager for each stream is responsible for the content of that stream.
+The RFC Editor function is responsible for the packaging and distribution of the documents.
+As such, documents from these streams are edited and published by the Production Center.

+The four streams that now exist are described in {{RFC8729}}.
+This document adds a fifth stream, the Editorial Stream.

 This document obsoletes {{RFC8728}}.
 This document updates
 {{RFC7841}}, {{RFC8279}}, and {{RFC8730}}.